4 Best Tennis Drills For Beginners

 If you’re not alone and in a team setting, you can use this as an opportunity for players to compete with one another to see who can make their serve hit inside the circle the most over a predetermined period of time.

-Hand and Eye Coordination Drill
+Hand-Eye Coordination Drill

 You’ll need a partner for this drill, with one of you standing in the service box and the other on the sideline.
 Start by throwing the ball to your teammate and letting it bounce once before the other teammate catches it.
 Once you do that, progress to softly hitting it with your racquet back to your partner.
 After you’ve each done that a few times, just start hitting it back and forth to one another, continuing to limit the bouncing on the ground to just one between hits.